arashkey/flutter-simple-converter/README.md

 ## Getting Started
 1. Get flutter packages
-2. For making fromJson and toJson functions go to [Convector](https://javiercbk.github.io/json_to_dart/ "Convector") website and make your class in models folder
+2. For making fromJson and toJson functions go to [Convector](https://javiercbk.github.io/json_to_dart/ "Convector") website and make your class in models folder from your json data
 3. Extends model class from  IServiceResponce like this
 ```dart
 class YourModel extends IServiceResponce<YourModel>{